thoughtbot/maybe_haskell/book/haskell-basics/data-types.md

 ```

 If we decide to be lazy and not define that second function body, Haskell will
-compile, but warn us about the *non-exhaustive* pattern match.
+compile, but warn us about a *non-exhaustive* pattern match.
 What we've
 created at that point is a *partial function*.
 If such a program ever attempts
 to match `getAge` with a `Person` that has no age, we'll see one of the few
 runtime errors possible in Haskell.